Macbeth (Bloch): Performance history

 After the premiere, the opera was performed 15 times through January 1911, but then was withdrawn.
 Romain Rolland studied the score and communicated his admiration to Bloch in June 1911.

-Guido Gatti has compared elements of Bloch's opera to the music of Modest Mussorgsky.
+Guido M. Gatti has compared elements of Bloch's opera to the music of Modest Mussorgsky.
 He has also written of the different treatments of the Macbeth story by Giuseppe Verdi and Bloch in their respective operas on the subject, with Verdi being more "realistic" and Bloch being more in keeping with the symbolist era in art at his time.

 After the premiere production, the opera was staged in 1938 in Naples, but was then banned on orders of the Fascist government.
 Subsequently, the opera was produced in Rome in 1953, and in Trieste.

 The opera was staged, in English, at the Juilliard School of Music in New York under the direction of John Houseman, in May 1973.
 Peter Herman Adler conducted and the singers included L. Carlson, H. Barnsley, R. Termine, F. Burchinal, M. Li-Paz and W. White.

 The University College Opera of University College, London, performed the English language premiere of Macbeth in the UK in March 2009.

 The US premiere by a professional opera company was given by the Long Beach Opera in June 2013 in a production by Andreas Mitisek with Benjamin Makino conducting.
 That same production was staged by the Chicago Opera Theater in September 2014 with Francesco Milioto conducting.

 The opera was staged, in the original French, at the Manhattan School of Music in December 2014 under the direction of Dona D. Vaughn with Laurent Pillot conducting.